whotookzakum/bapharia.com/src/routes/[...loc]/guides/equipment.md

     </table>
 </details>

-A plug will randomly be assigned a **1~5★** value when attached, indicating the strength of its effect.
-[Tuning Tickets](/db/tokens/140000300) randomize the values of all inserted plugs—use [Ability Value Preservation Tickets](/db/tokens/140000400) to lock plugs you don't want to reroll.
+A plug's effectiveness is based on its grade (G1, G2, etc.) and its precision (1~5★, randomly assigned when attached).
+[Tuning Tickets](/db/tokens/140000300) randomize the precision of all inserted plugs and [Ability Value Preservation Tickets](/db/tokens/140000400) lock plugs you don't want to reroll.
 The number of tickets needed will vary based on the weapon.

 | Precision | Probability |
 |-----------|-------------|